 - Around 48% of CO2 emissions can be reduced to 2030

 - Every year around 3.000 Euro higher income in European households

 Seal - Cradle to Cradle

-The principle of "Cradle to Cradle"Production is based exactly on the fact that biological materials are returned to a biological cycle at the end of their use.
-The aim is to be able to work on products such as a shoe, as a whole, without having to disassemble it into its components.
-It also promotes values such as human rights, the use of renewable energies, inclusion, minimal use of natural resources and social responsibility.
+The principle of "Cradle to Cradle“Production is based precisely on the fact that biological materials are fed back into a biological cycle at the end of their use.
+The aim is to be able to recondition products such as a shoe as a whole without having to dismantle it into its components.
+It also promotes values such as human rights, use of renewable energies, inclusion, minimal use of natural resources and social responsibility.

 Circular economy has taken nature as its model